 Native to Central and South America, pumpkin is a low growing, vining groundcover plant with bell-shaped yellow flowers and shallow roots.
 Pumpkins are members of the plant family cucurbit (Cucurbitaceae) that includes melons, cucumbers, squash, gourds, and zucchinis.
-Pumpkins are easy to grow, easy to harvest, easy to transport, and store well for extended periods.
+Growing pumpkins is easy, and they are also easy to harvest, easy to transport, and store well for extended periods.
 An acre of ground planted in pumpkins will produce anywhere from 15,000 to 25,000 pounds of pumpkins.

 Pumpkins flourish in USDA plant hardiness zones 3 through 9.
 According to the USDA, more than 67,000 acres of pumpkins were harvested in the US during 2016 which produced more than 16 million pounds of pumpkin!